oracle/ojdbc-extensions/ojdbc-provider-azure/README.md

 ```
 ## Azure Vault Config Provider
 Similar to [OCI Vault Config Provider](../ojdbc-provider-oci/README.md#oci-vault-config-provider), JSON Payload can also be stored in the content of Azure Key Vault Secret.
-The Oracle DataSource uses a new prefix `jdbc:oracle:thin:@config-azurevault:`.
+The Oracle DataSource uses a new prefix `jdbc:oracle:thin:@config-azurevault://`.
 Users only need to indicate the Vault Secret’s secret identifier, with the following syntax:

 <pre>
-jdbc:oracle:thin:@config-azurevault:{secret-identifier}
+jdbc:oracle:thin:@config-azurevault://{secret-identifier}
 </pre>

 To view an example format of JSON Payload, please refer to [JSON Payload format](../ojdbc-provider-oci/README.md#json-payload-format).